 Specifically, eBay wanted to boost awareness, brand favourability, shop intent and message association with the campaign tagline, “Fill your cart with colour.”
 The online marketplace monitored closely their view-through rate and cost per view for videos, as well as clickthrough rate and cost per click for static Pins.

-eBay looked to partner with Pinterest for the campaign knowing that people use the platform to plan for Christmas gifting and entertaining inspiration and because 40% of Pinners are millennials.1
+eBay looked to partner with Pinterest for the campaign knowing that people use the platform to plan for Christmas gifting and entertaining inspiration and because 1 in 2 Pinners are millennials.1

 “Our partnership with Pinterest on the ‘Fill your cart with colour’ campaign, was a brilliant way to show eBay’s vibrant and colourful wares for the holiday season in an inspirational and engaging way.”